trolund/hygge-wasm/README.md

 ## Building `HyggeWasm` from the Command Line

-Every time you invoke the script `./hyggec`, the compiler will be rebuilt if its source code was modified since the last execution.
+Every time you invoke the script `./hyggec`, the compiler will be rebuilt if its The source code was modified after the last execution.

 You can also (re)build the `HyggeWasm` executable by running: